 Top 5 Hockey World Juniors Rivalries

-When it comes to International Hockey (at any level), Sweden vs Finland is a rivalry that is the fiercest in all of Europe.
+When it comes to international hockey (at any level), Sweden vs. Finland is a rivalry that is the fiercest in all of Europe.
 Therefore, when the two match up against each other in the World Junior tournaments, a lot is at stake.
-The first official hockey game between these two countries, and no matter what the level, the rivalry has not slowed down at all.
-Just recently in the 2020 World Juniors Hockey Championships, Sweden won a heated matchup in the bronze-medal game against Finland.
+Since the first official hockey game between these two countries, and no matter what the level, the rivalry has not slowed down at all.
+In the 2020 World Juniors Hockey Championships, Sweden won a heated matchup in the bronze-medal game against Finland.
 Finland was the defending champion at the time, so this loss was very personal for them, especially when it came from their heated rivals and Scandanavian neighbors.

 Both Russia and Czech Republic have superb hockey programs.
-This has led them to face off against one another quite a few times, leading to some great matchups and the creation of a great rivalry.
-The two first faced off in the tournament back in 1997, and have gone back and forth against each other ever since.
-For 5 straight years in the late 1990s and early 2000s, the winner of the championship was either Russia or Czech Republic.
-When both teams are dominant like that at the same exact time, it is impossible for a rivalry not to develop.
-That kind of dominance by the same two countries is hard to ignore, especially if they end up in the finals like they did in 2000.
+This has led them to face off against one another quite a few times, creating some great matchups and a great rivalry.
+The two first faced off in the tournament back in 1997 and have gone back and forth against each other ever since.
+For five straight years in the late 1990s and early 2000s, the winner of the championship was either Russia or the Czech Republic.
+When both teams are dominant at the same exact time, it is impossible for a rivalry not to develop.
+That kind of dominance by the same two countries is hard to ignore, especially if they end up in the finals as they did in 2000.

-While this rivalry may not have quite as much history as some of the other rivalries on this list.
-These two teams have faced off a bit recently and have the potential to have some great matchups in the near future.
+These two teams have the potential for some great matchups in the near future.
 In the 2020 World Championship, the Finland team knocked the United States out of contention.
-This means that in coming years, the United States will be looking for revenge, which will create potential for an up and coming rivalry.
-In their previous matchups, a lot of returning players remained on the team, which will also play a role in what could be the creation of a large rivalry as these two teams perhaps develop some bad blood for each other.
-While the United States and Finland may not have the talent or history like Russia and Canada might, that does not mean they do not have fierce competitions when they face off against each other.
+This means that in the coming years, the United States will be looking for revenge, which will create potential for an up-and-coming rivalry.
+In their previous matchups, a lot of returning players remained on the team, which will also play a role in what could be the creation of a large rivalry.
+While the United States and Finland may not have the talent or history like Russia and Canada might, that does not mean they do not have fierce competitions when they play against each other.
 Their battles in recent years will only create more hype surrounding matches in the coming years.